Theatre & Dance

 Students should first apply for general admission to Samford through the Office of Admission before completing one of the following forms related to fall 2015 enrollment.

-Students majoring in theatre & dance are required to audition for admission to the School of the Arts.
-On-campus auditions are strongly encouraged; our tentative dates for audition and interview weekend dates for students seeking fall 2015 enrollment are Nov.
-14–15, Feb.
-6–7, and Feb.
-27–28.
-An e-mail from firstname.lastname@example.org will be sent to confirm your requested audition/interview weekend within five business days of the receipt of your music or theatre application.
-Students with exceptional circumstances may request to submit a DVD audition or schedule an individual audition; please contact the arts enrollment assistant at email@example.com to discuss these options.
+Students majoring in theatre are required to audition/interview for admission to the School of the Arts.
+On-campus auditions are strongly encouraged; our tentative dates for audition and interview weekend dates for students seeking fall 2016 enrollment are November 13-14, February 5-6, and February 26-27.
+An e-mail from firstname.lastname@example.org will be sent to confirm your requested audition/interview weekend within five business days of the receipt of your Theatre Application.
+Students with exceptional circumstances may request to submit a DVD audition or schedule an individual audition; please contact the arts enrollment assistant to discuss these options.